Skip to content

 • The site owner has a localbot account.
 If not, send them to localbot.io/signup.

-Installation by platform
+Path B installation by platform

 HTML (any website)